rutik594/Github-Learning/README.md

 ![image](https://user-images.githubusercontent.com/70056650/209423666-4df57b77-d5a8-438e-b9b6-41f1aa730caa.png)

-2.There is a team selection in project context menu from where we can our project to index and commit.
+2.There is a team selection in project context menu from where we can push our project to index and commit.

 3.Put commit msg and push.